droonga/droonga.org/index.md

 ## Documentations

-The following documenations will help you to use Droonga more effectively:
+The following documentations will help you to use Droonga more effectively:

  * [Install](install/) describes how to install Droonga.
  * [Reference manual](reference/) describes about specifications.